Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

 The factorization follows directly from the independence between $\widehat{\beta}_E$ and $N_E$ and their independence with the randomization variable $\omega$.

 Accounting for the selection-informed nature of our model, the likelihood we work with conditions upon an event:

-The conditioning event $\mathcal{A}_E$ for the group-sparse problem is a proper subset of the selection event wherein we observe the selected groups of covariates after solving a learning objective with grouped sparsities, for example \eqref{glasso}.
-As we note in Section~\ref{sec:intro}, conditioning upon the event on the left-hand side of \eqref{sel:event:gen} yields the same inferential guarantees as the event on the right-hand side at a tradeoff of some power.
-We then note that a conditional counterpart for \eqref{like_unadjust} by truncating realizations to the event $\mathcal{A}_E$ is proportional to
+The conditioning event $\mathcal{A}_E$ for the group-sparse problem is a proper subset of the selection event $\{\widehat{E} = E\}$ based on the KKT conditions for \eqref{glasso}, which we define precisely in Theorem~\ref{thm1}.
+After truncating realizations to the event $\mathcal{A}_E$, the corresponding conditional likelihood is proportional to

 Now we state our selection-informed likelihood, derived after conditioning further upon the ancillary statistic $N_E$ and integrating out the randomization variable $\omega$.
 Up to proportionality in $\beta_E$, the expression for this likelihood agrees with